pygame-community/pygame-ce/docs/reST/ref/surface.rst

       'A' will work as well.
 The argument can be either a Unicode or byte (char) string.
 The default is '2'.

       '0' returns a contiguous unstructured bytes view.
-No Surface shape information is given.
-A ``ValueError`` is raised if the Surface's pixels are discontinuous.
+No surface shape information is given.
+A ``ValueError`` is raised if the surface's pixels are discontinuous.

-      '1' returns a (Surface-width * Surface-height) array of continuous pixels.
-A ``ValueError`` is raised if the Surface pixels are discontinuous.
+      '1' returns a (surface-width * surface-height) array of continuous pixels.
+A ``ValueError`` is raised if the surface pixels are discontinuous.

-      '2' returns a (Surface-width, Surface-height) array of raw pixels.
+      '2' returns a (surface-width, surface-height) array of raw pixels.
-      The pixels are Surface-bytesize-d unsigned integers.
-The pixel format is Surface specific.
-The 3 byte unsigned integers of 24 bit Surfaces are unlikely accepted by anything other than other pygame functions.
+      The pixels are surface-bytesize-d unsigned integers.
+The pixel format is surface specific.
+The 3 byte unsigned integers of 24 bit surfaces are unlikely accepted by anything other than other pygame functions.

-      '3' returns a (Surface-width, Surface-height, 3) array of ``RGB`` color components.
+      '3' returns a (surface-width, surface-height, 3) array of ``RGB`` color components.
 Each of the red, green, and blue components are unsigned bytes.
-Only 24-bit and 32-bit Surfaces are supported.
+Only 24-bit and 32-bit surfaces are supported.
 The color components must be in either ``RGB`` or ``BGR`` order within the pixel.

-      'r' for red, 'g' for green, 'b' for blue, and 'a' for alpha return a (Surface-width, Surface-height) view of a single color component within a
+      'r' for red, 'g' for green, 'b' for blue, and 'a' for alpha return a (surface-width, surface-height) view of a single color component within a
-      Surface: a color plane.
+      surface: a color plane.
 Color components are unsigned bytes.
-Both 24-bit and 32-bit Surfaces support 'r', 'g', and 'b'.
-Only 32-bit Surfaces with ``SRCALPHA`` support 'a'.
+Both 24-bit and 32-bit surfaces support 'r', 'g', and 'b'.
+Only 32-bit surfaces with ``SRCALPHA`` support 'a'.

-      The Surface is locked only when an exposed interface is accessed.
+      The surface is locked only when an exposed interface is accessed.
-      For new buffer interface accesses, the Surface is unlocked once the last buffer view is released.
-For array interface and old buffer interface accesses, the Surface remains locked until the BufferProxy object is released.
+      For new buffer interface accesses, the surface is unlocked once the last buffer view is released.
+For array interface and old buffer interface accesses, the surface remains locked until the BufferProxy object is released.

       .. versionaddedold:: 1.9.2